Chuxel/devpacks/README.md

 ```
 ... will generate a production version of the image with the application inside it instead.

+### Buildpack information

+Each buildpack in this repository demos something slightly different.

+- `nodejs` - Demos installing Node.js, supporting different layering requirements, and adding devcontainer.json metadata.
+    - `npminstall` - Demos a dual-mode buildpack that executes `npm install` in prod mode, but adds a `postCreateCommand` instead in devcontainer mode.
+Also "requires" `nodejs`.
+    - `npmbuild` - Demos an optional, prod-only buildpack.
+    - `npmstart` - Demos adding a prod-only launch config.
+- `cpython` - Demos installing cpython using [GitHub Action's python-versions build](https://github.com/actions/python-versions), consumes `version-manifest.json` file to do it.
+(Model should extend to other "versions" repositories. ) Also can add devcontainer.json metadata.
+    - `pipinstall` - Another dual-mode buildpack like `npminstall`.
+    - `pythonutils` - Demonstrates a devcontainer mode only step to install tools like `pylint` that you would not want in prod mode.
+- `goutils` - Demonstrates a devcontainer mode only buildpack that can depend on a [completely external Paketo buildpack](https://github.com/paketo-buildpacks/go-dist) to acquire Go itself, then install tools needed for developing.
+This buildpack also adds all needed devcontainer.json metadata for go development including setting the ptrace capability for debugging.
+The [full Go Paketo buildpack set](https://github.com/paketo-buildpacks/go) is then used in the prod builder.
+- `procfile` - Demos creating a launch command while in production mode from a [`Procfile`](https://devcenter.heroku.com/articles/procfile).
+- `finalize` - Demonstrates processing of accumulating devcontainer.json metadata from multiple buildpacks, placing it in a label, cleaning out the source tree, and adding a launch command that prevents the container from terminating by default.

 ## How it works

 The Buildpacks are written in Go and take advantage of [libcnb](https://pkg.go.dev/github.com/buildpacks/libcnb) to simplify interop with the buildpack spec.
 Here's how the different pieces in this repository work together: